 Farsi is the word used to describe the Persian language.
 Dari, Tajiki, and Farsi are the three Persian dialects that are spoken in Afghanistan, Central Tajikistan, and Iran respectively.
 Using the Arabic alphabet, Modern Iranian Persian and Afghan Persian are written.
 And Cyrillic alphabet is used to write Tajik Persian.
 Middle Persian was written using the Avestan and Pahlavi scripts.
 The title of the liturgical language of Islam is given to Persian.

 The Persian language is spoken by approximately 110 million people in the world.
-The fact that there are no articles and nouns do not have a gender, Persian is not a difficult language to learn.
+The fact that there are no articles and nouns that do not have a gender, Persian is not a difficult language to learn.
 Being described as one of the most beautiful languages in the world, Persian is an extremely soft and poetic language.

-You will probably gain a new perspective about life in the Middle East if you allow yourself to learn this sweet language.
+You will probably gain a new perspective on life in the Middle East if you allow yourself to learn this sweet language.
 Iranians would be very happy to help you with learning Persian, as they are extremely friendly and hospitable towards foreigners.

 Spoken in the South-Western half of the province of Punjab in Pakistan, Saraiki is an Indo-Aryan language of the Lahnda group.
-Saraki was previously referred after its main dialect called ‘Multani’.
+Saraki was previously referred to after its main dialect called ‘Multani’.
 Sharing a large portion of its vocabulary and morphology, Saraiki is to a high degree mutually intelligible with Standard Punjabi.

-It is radically different when it comes to its phonological features, however, with the Sindhi language spoken in the south, it has common grammatical features.
+It is radically different when it comes to its phonological features, however, the Sindhi language spoken in the south, it has common grammatical features.